titi-devv/Exclusible-AI-Customer-Support/README.md

 ## ChatBot

 The ChatBot class handles user interactions, response generation, and conversation management.
-It leverages the LLM model, embeddings, and training data to answer user questions effectively.

 You can interact with the chatbot by providing input in a conversational manner, and it will generate responses based on its knowledge and training data.